vsergeev/luaradio/new-to-sdr.md

 of the world.

 Approximately 20% of the UHF band is allocated for cellular technologies.
-The precise allocations vary by region, and depending on the carrier that owns the band, may carry different protocols, e.g. GSM (2G), UMTS (3G), or LTE (4G).
+The allocations vary by region, and depending on the carrier that owns the band, may carry different protocols, e.g. GSM (2G), UMTS (3G), or LTE (4G).
 Allocations tend to exist near 800 to 900 MHz and near 1700 to 2200 MHz bands.
 See the [cellular
 frequencies](https://en.wikipedia.org/wiki/Cellular_frequencies) page on